Madaari (2016 film)

-Madaari is a 2016 Indian social thriller film directed by Nishikant Kamat.
-It is produced by Shailesh R Singh, Madan Paliwal, Sutapa Sikdar, and Shailja Kejriwal and co-produced by Nishant Pitti.
-The film stars Irrfan Khan, Vishesh Bansal, Jimmy Shergill, Tushar Dalvi and Nitesh Pandey and was released on 22 July 2016.
-This was Nishikant Kamat's last film as director before his death on 17 August 2020.
-Upon release, it received positive reviews and was a sleeper hit at the box office, but in later years it became a cult classic.
-The movie's plot is based on a real life incident, the collapse of an under-construction Metro bridge in Andheri, Mumbai, which occurred on September 4, 2012.
+Madaari is a 2016 Indian Hindi-language drama thriller film directed by Nishikant Kamat, in his final film as a director before his death in 2020.
+The film stars Irrfan Khan, Vishesh Bansal, Jimmy Shergill, Tushar Dalvi and Nitesh Pandey.
+It was released on 22 July 2016 and received positive reviews from critics, later gaining cult status.
+The film's plot is based on a real-life incident, the collapse of an under construction Metro bridge in Andheri, Mumbai, which occurred on 4 September 2012.'